Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 ## Application

-### Signals

 We have already used it many times so far, but [`Application`](@ref) offers a number of additional functionalities.
-It is not a widget but it is a signal emitter and provides the following signals:
+It is not a widget, but it is a signal emitter which provides the following signals:

 ```@eval
 using mousetrap